maggieeez111/CS274_final_project/README.md

 - The ZeRA method is based on the work by Wang et al. [1]
 - We use the TREC CAsT-2019 dataset for evaluation
-- Our implementations of BM25, BERT, and ColBERT are simplified versions for research purposes
+- Implementations of BM25, BERT, and ColBERT are simplified versions for research purposes

 ## References